If you don't yet understand the basic idea behind service workers and precaching, read the Precaching with Workbox guide first.

 - In the Network tab in DevTools, enable the Offline checkbox to simulate an offline experience.

-- Reload the application.
+- Reload the app.

 The application works in exactly the same way, even without a network connection!